mjshrestha/Filesummary/README.md

 # Filesummary

-In this project, a simple command-line utility called filesummary is developed in Java using the test driven approach which is the same utility for which you developed test frames in the category-partition assignment.
+In this project, a simple command-line utility called filesummary is developed in Java using the test driven approach.

 ## Concise Specification of the filesummary Utility
 ● NAME: